Ann Arbor Public Schools’ $1 Billion Upgrade Continues and 4 More Things Parents Should Know in 2025

-Ann Arbor Public Schools is bouncing back with a balanced budget, new programs and sustainability efforts for 2024-25.
+Ann Arbor Public Schools is making big changes in 2025 with a balanced budget, facility upgrades and new programs.

-Ann Arbor Public Schools is poised for a comeback.
+Ann Arbor Public Schools is ready for a fresh start in the new year

 The respected school district known for its academic rigor and diversity faced criticism from community stakeholders, parents and educators when it made the difficult decision to lay off teachers and cut language programs in response to an emergency budget deficit.

-The district is working to move past its financial instability, moving into the 2024-25 school year with a balanced budget and looking for new ways to engage its community.
+The district is working to move past its financial instability by moving into the 2025 school year with a balanced budget and looking for new ways to engage its community.

-Here’s a breakdown on everything parents should know about Ann Arbor Public Schools.
+Here’s a breakdown on everything parents should know about Ann Arbor Public Schools in 2025.

 1. Overview of Ann Arbor Public Schools